anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 {{I-D.ietf-anima-rfc8366bis}} extends the voucher-request as defined in {{RFC8995}} to include additional fields necessary for handling bootstrapping in the pledge-responder-mode.
 These additional fields are defined in {{exchanges_uc2_1}} as:

-* agent-signed-data to provide a JSON encoded artifact from the involved registrar-agent, which allows the registrar to verify the agent's involvement
+* agent-signed-data to provide a JSON encoded artifact from the involved Registrar-Agent, which allows the registrar to verify the Registrar-Agent's involvement
-* agent-provided-proximity-registrar-cert to provide the registrar certificate visible to the registrar-agent, comparable to the registrar-proximity-certificate used in {{RFC8995}}
+* agent-provided-proximity-registrar-cert to provide the registrar certificate visible to the Registrar-Agent, comparable to the registrar-proximity-certificate used in {{RFC8995}}
-* agent-signing certificate to optionally provide the registrar agent signing certificate.
+* agent-signing certificate to optionally provide the Registrar-Agent signing certificate.

 Examples for the application of these fields in the context of a PVR are provided in {{exchanges_uc2_2}}.